KTruong008/kylebuildsstuff/src/routes/10k-mrr/+page.md

 I wanted to learn to code, and so I made that happen.
 Worked during the day, studied on evenings and weekends.
 I wanted to get a job as a Software Developer, and I made that happen too.
 I worked for free to get experience, continued honing my skills, and applied to all the jobs I could.

 But when it came to this, whatever this is called, I struggled for years, and I continue to struggle.
-And at this point I don’t think it’s from a lack of capability.
+There’s so much more internal friction, and at this point I don’t think it’s from a lack of capability.
 I’ve reached 10k MRR for what it’s worth, and it feels like I’ve just opened another door to an empty room.
 This isn’t what I was looking for.

 What I thought I was looking for was passive income.
 I don’t know how exactly to put this, but as a message to my past self: it’s not worth it.